Best Tools for Applying Turmeric Masks (Brushes, Spatulas, or Hands?)

 Safety Verdict

-If you notice any skin irritation after masking, check that your tools are clean and free of product buildup.
+If you notice skin irritation after masking, check that your tools are clean and free of product buildup.

 Why Your Application Tool Matters